AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/22.1-release-activity/22-1-proofing-enhancements.md

 ## Desktop Viewer Upgrade

-We’ve upgraded the Desktop Proofing Viewer to support up to Chrome version 91 for greater compatibility with interactive proofs.
+We've upgraded the Desktop Proofing Viewer to support up to Chrome version 91 for greater compatibility with interactive proofs.

 >[!IMPORTANT]
 >